|On this page|

 This node generates work items that cook an HDA using Hython.
 The values of the HDA’s parameters can be specified in the HDA Parameters tab of the node, which will then be applied as attributes on the work item and used in the job environment to configure the HDA before cooking.

-HDA Processor currently supports Object, Sop, and Cop2 type HDAs.
+HDA Processor currently supports Object, Sop, Cop2, and Lop type HDAs.

 HDA Processor will create attributes on work items for all spare parms added to the HDA Parameters folder on the node.
 Additionally, it will create the following built-in attributes:

 Indicates the Batch Mode selection (0 = Off, 1 = All Items in One Batch, 2 = Custom Batch Size).

 Indicates the connection timeout limit (ms) when using the HDA Processor service.